weifanjiang/Nullness_Lite/README.md

 * more false positives to deal with
 * more annotations need to be added

+We are still working on the Nullness_Lite result..
+Given the feedbacks from the evaluators of the Nullness_Lite, we can expect fewer positives and fewer annotations added..

 ### To reproduce the initial result, please see the instruction in the second last section in this User Manual (scroll down).

 ## Build from Source Code